 Fill out the pdf label completely, including percentages of constituents, the hazards of the waste, and contact name.
-If you do not know the hazards of your chemical, use the SDS of the chemical to determine what they are.
-Do not date the container or label.
-Deface or remove any original labels remaining on the container to avoid confusion about the identity of the waste.
+If you do not know the hazards of your chemical, use the SDS of the chemical to

 Waste must be under the control of the individual(s) generating the waste.
 The waste should be in a physically safe area (e.g., not on a windowsill.)
 Waste chemicals may be stored with unused chemicals as long as the containers are properly labeled, and your laboratory personnel know the storage location.